January 1, 2021

 “First quarter 2008 results reported a decline in advertising revenue of 2.7% – primarily related to economic factors influencing the real estate and automotive industries, two of the largest categories for community newspapers.
 In most cases, local revenue was up for the companies represented.
 This 2.7% decline for the quarter compares to double digit decreases reported by most of the publicly-traded companies that are comprised of large metro daily newspapers (reported declines ranged from 10% to 19%).”

-The Canadian equivalent, Community Media Canada (now part of Newspapers Canada) notes first of all that not all of these papers are weeklies.
+The Canadian equivalent, Community Media Canada (now part of News Media Canada) notes first of all that not all of these papers are weeklies.
 646 publish weekly; 67 twice-weekly and 29 offer three editions or more weekly.
 Less than 50% charge for subscriptions.
 Data in CMC’s Snapshot 2007 indicated strength in the industry: “Community newspapers are a growing medium across Canada.
 As circulation at daily newspapers declines, community newspapers are growing, since they maintain their monopoly on truly local content.
 This fact has not gone unnoticed by major corporate stakeholders… Recent data shows that advertising in community newspapers exceeds $1 billion annually.
 Revenue from flyer distribution-a closely aligned sector-is also on the rise.
 In fact, since 2000, industry revenue has increased 26 per cent.”

 The Global Newspaper Industry

 In the midst of this gloom, the February 15,2007 issue of The Economist reported that in India there are some 300 big newspapers, and they experienced a 12.9% increase in circulation that year.
 Indian government figures shows growth of newspaper and periodical titles at nearly 50% from 2001 to 2010.
 The publications are in 16 different languages, with Hindi the number one language and English number two.
 Newspaper competition is fierce, and the profits are substantial.
+A 2016 update is found here.

-I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, the publisher and editor of Indian Printer & Publisher magazine.
+I remember some 15-years years ago at the drupa trade show in Germany (drupa focuses on the printing business) meeting Naresh Khanna, then the publisher and editor of Indian Printer & Publisher magazine.
 That year everyone was speculating about the possible impact of the Internet, but Naresh said to me: “Oh, we don’t care very much about the Internet in India.
 We’re just excited that we’ll soon have color pictures in our newspapers.”

 The global newspaper industry is continuing to grow because of emerging economies like those of India and China, even while the future of the newspaper industry is seriously threatened in the mature (largely Western) countries.

 The best source for data on world newspaper trends is the World Association of Newspapers and News Publishers which groups “76 national newspaper associations, individual newspaper executives in 102 nations, 10 news agencies, and 10 regional press organisations.
 It is a non-profit, non-government organisation.
 In all, the Association represents more than 18,000 publications on five continents.”
-The PDF executive summary of its “World Digital Media Trends 2008” provides lots of data showing that simply focusing on the North American newspaper market is not indicative of the state of newspaper publishing around the world.
+The PDF executive summary of its “World Digital Media Trends 2008” provides data showing that simply focusing on the North American newspaper market is not indicative of the state of newspaper publishing around the world.

 There appears to be very little doubt that newspapers in the United States are facing the greatest threat in their history.
 The numbers grow more grim with each new report.
 Does the United States truly represent the future of the newspaper industry, or might the specific conditions here be anomalous?
 I believe they do actually represent the shape of things to come, hence my very negative rating at the start of this article.